-- 1 tsp. freshly squeezed lemon juice
+- 1 teaspoon freshly squeezed lemon juice

-- 1/2 tsp. sea salt
+- 1/2 teaspoon sea salt

-- 1 tbsp. nutritional yeast
+- 1 tablespoon nutritional yeast

 - Pepper to taste (I used 1 tsp.)

-- 2 tbsp.
-Vegan butter
+- 2 tablespoon Vegan butter

-- 1 tsp. chili flakes (optional)
+- 1 teaspoon chili flakes (optional)

-Heat a pot over medium-high heat and add the oil.
-Once the oil has heated up, add the onion.
-Cook for 3 – 5 minutes until it is soft and translucent.
+- Add oil to a pot and heat over medium-high heat.
+Once the oil is hot, add the onion and cook for 3 – 5 minutes until it is soft and translucent.

-Add the cauliflower florets and vegetable stock to the pot and cover with a tight-fitting lid.
+- Add the cauliflower florets and vegetable stock to the pot and cover with a tight-fitting lid.
 Steam the cauliflower for 5 minutes until soft.

-Transfer the soft cauliflower to your blender and blend on high until smooth and creamy.
+- Transfer the soft cauliflower to your blender and blend on high until smooth and creamy.
 You can add one tablespoon of broth at a time if the cauliflower doesn’t blend easily.